csm/toss/README.md

       -v, --verbose             explain what is being done -h, --help                show this help and exit --version             show version info and exit

+Some recipies to remember:

+* Move a directory to the trash, even if not empty (also, faster):

+        toss -d -f PATH

+* Act like `rm`:

+        toss -u [options] PATH